 Who Has Josh Duhamel Dated?
-Here's A Full Breakdown!
+Here's a Full Breakdown!

 Heidi Mueller

 According to Heavy, Josh dated Heidi Mueller for a brief time in 2004.
 Little is known about the pair’s relationship, except that it was brief.
-Heidi is now married to former NLF player, DeMarco Murray, and the pair share two children.
+Heidi is now married to former NLF player DeMarco Murray and they have two children.

 Nikki Cox